RussellShire/react-pokedex/README.md

 # Optional To Do:

-- Make intersection observer only fire when element interects with screen
 - Stop intersection observer when there is no more data to load from API
+- Restyle loading animation for bottom of screen
 - Rename filters
 - Add second dropdown for another filter
 - Filter out pokemon from end of pokedex that are region specific or cosplay types